Base-Layer Client-Side Security for Everyone

 While other vendors charge separately for CSP report endpoints.
 With cside this functionality is included in your plan at no extra cost.
 Our integrated approach means CSP violations appear in the same dashboard as your other client-side security insights.

 In some ways it might but its not an explicit requirement.
-Leveraging security best practices is an indicative requirement of GDPR.
+Adopting security best practices is an indicative requirement of GDPR.
 And CSP would be a good baseline security measure to adopt.
 But the more fundamental security benefit is that you can define the script sources you wish to allow and prevent unexpected data exfiltration events.
 That goes a long way in the context of GDPR.
 It surely helps, but note that CSP is a tricky thing to maintain and has often caused incidents for those who adopt it.